tinymce/tinymce-docs/quick-start.md

 And that's all there is to it!

-`*` If you are using our CDN install [see these notes] about using external plugins, custom languages and TinyMCE versions available via the CDN.

 # Next Steps

-It's now time to move on to the [Developer Guide](../developer-guide) where you'll find more information on  [installation](../developer-guide/install/) options, our [Configuration Quick Start](../developer-guide/configure/) and [Advanced Configuration](../developer-guide/customize/) guides.
-You'll also find information on [Plugin & Toolbar/Menu Control](../developer-guide/customize/plugins/) options.
+If you're familiar with this step move on to the [Developer Guide](../developer-guide) where you'll find additional [installation options](../developer-guide/install/), a [Configuration Quick Start](../developer-guide/configuration-quick-start/), the advanced [Configuration Reference](../developer-guide/configuration-reference/) and [Plugin & Toolbar/Menu Control](../developer-guide/customize/plugins/) options.

+`*` If you are using our CDN install [see these notes](../developer-guide/install/#CDN Installation) about using external plugins, custom languages and TinyMCE CDN versions.